Crystal directions#

 Symmetrically equivalent directions and planes#

-The point group symmetry elements of the crystal lattice can be applied to to describe symmetrically equivalent crystal directions and planes.
-This applies to crystals in all seven systems, but we’ll use the cubic crystal as an example because of its high symmetry
+The symmetry operations \(s\) of the point group symmetry assigned to a crystal lattice can be applied to describe symmetrically equivalent crystal directions and planes.
+This applies to crystals in all seven systems (triclinic, monoclinic, orthorhombic, trigonal, tetragonal, hexagonal, and cubic), but we’ll use the cubic crystal as an example because of its high symmetry

 [25]: